afishhh/subrandr/README.md

 #### Hardware acceleration

 subrandr supports hardware accelerated rasterization via `wgpu`.
-This is mainly useful on HiDPI displays where, especially with large blurs, the bitmap is very large and the CPU may struggle with a severe memory bottleneck.

-Currently, though, this `wgpu` rasterizer is not exposed in either the C API or the WASM module.
+This rasterizer however is still experimental and doesn't provide significant performance gains outside of large blurs.
+It is also not exposed in either the C API or the WASM module.
 This is due to the complexity of integrating with external instances of graphics APIs on the C side, and due to subrandr's WASM approach being not trivially compatible with `wgpu`'s on the WASM side.

 #### Usage